danielwilms/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types.md

 meta data about the sensor itself and how to retrieve the corresponding data stream.

-A camera can be a good example to it.
+A camera can be a good example of it.
 The Data Entry for the camera and the corresponding video stream could look like:

 ```YAML